 General.
-Individual contributions should not normally exceed 6 typed pages in length (approximately 1500 words plus a minimum of illustrations and schemes), to give a printed article of no more than two printed pages.
+The required length of the articles ranges from two to three printed pages.
 Communications should be restricted to the central urgent theme.
-Authors should avoid extensive historical introduction, superfluous experimental detail, physical data and detailed reasoning.
+Authors should use minimum of illustrations and schemes and avoid extensive historical introduction, superfluous experimental detail, physical data and detailed reasoning.
 Authors are encouraged to include, briefly, important details relevant to the proof of the reliability of the results.
-Illustrations and tables will only be published if they are essential to understanding the paper.
+DOC and DOCX files with the manuscripts are preferable.
+It would be helpful if Figures could be additionally submitted in a common vector or high resolution raster format as separate files.